 To illustrate the concepts, the corridor was separated into five segments.
-Plan view concept plans and cross sections were prepared by the Mission Heritage Trail Association volunteers.
+Plan view concept plans and cross sections were prepared by the Mission Heritage Trail Association volunteers and were based on preliminary designs prepared by the City of Santa Barbara (Appendix B).
 These concepts were shared with the public at the second community workshop and received overwhelming support from workshop participants.